mskarbek/containers/README.md

 RHEL8-based containers leveraging `systemd` and its potential including `sysusers.d`, `tmpfiles.d`, eliminating shell scripts inside containers as much as possible.
 - Strongly opinionated and totally biased.
 - Heavily suffers from NIH syndrome.
-- Consul as a config server, `consul-template` as a configuration tool.
+- Consul as a config server, `consul-template` as a configuration tool (not yet ;)).

 ## Build process

-Build requires RHEL 8 with valid subscription as a host and `buildah` as a build tool.
+Build requires RHEL 8 with valid [subscription](https://developers.redhat.com/) as a host, `buildah` as a build tool and [ZFS](https://github.com/openzfs/zfs/) as a storage solution for containers and volumes.

+To bootstrap a whole set `cd` to the `./meta` dir, copy `ENV` to `./files`, update `./files/ENV` accordingly and run through `bootstrap.0+-.*.sh` scripts.
+- `bootstrap.00-host.sh` - makes sure that the host have required ZFS datasets setup properly
+- `bootstrap.01-download.sh` - downloads binaries for the minimal set required to properly rebuild the rest
+- `bootstrap.02-build.sh` - builds the minimal set using minimal repos set
+- `bootstrap.03-start.sh` - starts the minimal set
+- `bootstrap.04-rebuild.sh` - rebuilds the minimal set using local proxy (Nexus) with additional repos enabled
+- `bootstrap.05-restart.sh` - restarts the minimal set
+- `bootstrap.06-all.sh` - builds rest of the set

+In the future, this will be converted to the proper Ansible roles/playbooks.

 ## Meta